CptLuk3/Ender3V3KE_PrusaSlicerProfile/README.md

+I started making my PrusaSlicer profiles for the Ender 3 V3 KE here.
+If you have something to improve, feel free to write me a comment, but I will also continue to try them out myself.
 I adapted my profiles to the original Creality profiles and made some initial changes that I liked better and gave better results.